 16. X-Men Origins: Wolverine

 Kicking things off is a movie that’s arguably considered the worst entry within this entire series.
 This fourth outing from the film franchise sees James Howlett a.k.a.
 Logan a.k.a.
 Wolverine growing up in combat following the discovery of his signature claws.
 Because he and his half-brother Victor Creed a.k.a.
 Sabretooth have Healing Factors, they’ve remained youthful enough to fight in several notable wars over the decades.
 Ultimately, this attracts the attention of Mj.
-William Stryker who recruits them into his covert mutant squad called Team X. After several missions however, the constant ruthlessness of the unit (as well as Victor’s constant bloodlust that has grown over his life) has Logan deciding to step down.
+William Stryker who recruits them into his covert mutant squad called Team X. After several missions however, the constant ruthlessness of the unit (as well as Victor’s ever-present bloodlust that has grown over his life) has Logan deciding to step down.
 Six years later, he’s living within Canada with his girlfriend Kayla Silverfox.
 However, the past has come back to haunt him when Sabretooth is going around and slaughtering their former teammates.
 When James discovers that Victor has apparently killed Kayla, William eventually returns and offers to help him out with an experiment.
 As such, Logan agrees to volunteer for the procedure as his skeleton gets bonded with Adamantium.
 After overhearing Styker’s intention to wipe his memories in order to become his own personal weapon, Wolverine escapes before he ultimately decides to go on his own vengeance quest against William and Victor.
 Before I delve into its grave problems, here’s what I actually enjoyed about this deeply-flawed entry.
 Liev Schreiber’s performance as Sabretooth was actually really good, especially since his character had far more breathing room to work with as opposed to Tyler Mane’s portrayal from the first X-Men film.
 Because Victor is allowed to be vital to this narrative, he displays a confident cunning, a savage ruthlessness and a unique presence that’s felt by both Logan himself and the audience.
 While the rest of the supporting cast doesn’t really stand out too much, Ryan Reynolds was the exception.
 His portrayal of Wade Wilson has a certain level of snark, wit and humorous banter that he would go on to perfect in a solo movie that gave far more respect for his character.
 Also, this was during a time when he was mainly in less-than-critically received projects, especially when it came to comic book films.
 Side Note: We’re looking at you, Blade: Trinity, Green Lantern & R.I.P.D.!
 As such, it’s nice that he delivers a unique energy that he would build upon for his character’s break-out film seven years later.
 Also, Hugh Jackman is still committed as ever to his signature role.
 This was in the middle of his 17-year tenure as the familiar Canucklehead and he elevates the less-than-stellar material as best as he can.
 However, the action is only decent at best and doesn’t stand out too much.
 Among the worst of those is when Logan catches up to Victor after Kayla was supposedly murdered and gets beaten up by him.
 During that fight, a one-two punch of bad modern action filmmaking rears its ugly head as that brawl is dimly lit and suffers from several quick cuts.
 As for the special effects, there’re also just OK.
 However, the most infamous detail comes when James has escaped from Stryker’s facility and is hiding out at the Hudson’s house.
 Specifically, it’s the part where he examines his Adamantium Claws in the bathroom.
 Unlike the physically real claws from the original trilogy, these came off as synthetic and unneeded.
 In the end, what truly dooms it is the story.
 Not only does Wolverine’s memory loss come in a less-satisfying way during the climax (as opposed to the comics where he was given false memory implants during his time with Team X), but the narrative is hardly interested in exploring his backstory and is more focused on a basic revenge tale.
 Not to mention, Gambit gets his only appearance within this series here and he hardly factors into the plot.
 While changing the Blob’s origin on his near-impenetrable girth was just bizarre (instead of his mutant ability forming while he was a sideshow attraction in the comics, he just gets his power here out of an eating disorder), particular fans were especially irked when Wade got transformed into Weapon XI for the final battle and was branded as Deadpool.
-Not to mention, it actually begins with a historical error by starting off in the Northwest Territories in 1840.
+Not to mention, it actually begins with a historical error by starting off in the Northwest Territories in 1845.
 As Roger Ebert pointed out in his review (the same one where he says that after seeing this film, he “wouldn’t even walk across the street to meet Wolverine”), Canada wasn’t even formed until 1867 and the Northwest Territories came about three years later.
 As such, it comes off like the people making this flick wanted to see Howlett and Creed fight in the Civil War as well as the rest of the most notable foreign conflicts.
 Either way, the movie suffers from making a lot of choices that differ from its comic book sources with less-than-ideal replacements that bogs the story down and makes this entry far less than what it could have been.
 When not even its grand opening title sequence (which is nice) can do much to sway me into the overall positive, I’m left to give this low point an average score (2.5/5).

 15. Dark Phoenix